gbiggs/tawara/README.txt

 This software is developed at the National Institute of Advanced Industrial Science and Technology.
 Approval number H22PRO-????
-This software is licensed under the Lesser General Public License.
-See COPYING.LESSER for license information.
+This software is licensed under the New BSD License.
+See LICENSE.TXT for license information.